 Failure to Meet Standards

 - Maximum Timeframe: A student reaching 150% of the published credit length of the program is immediately suspended from financial aid eligibility.
 All students are subject to the calculation of maximum timeframe, even when not receiving financial aid.
-Degree changes and subsequent degree pursuits do not affect the maximum timeframe.
+Degree changes and subsequent degree pursuits require student to appeal maximum timeframe in order to potentially reinstate financial aid eligibility.
 The maximum timeframe calculation applies to all students and all credits regardless of major.